This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

-On the occasions when a Director is unable to attend a meeting, any comments she has arising from the information pack circulated prior to the meeting are provided to the Chair.
+On the occasions when a Director is unable to attend a meeting, any comments he or she has arising from the information pack circulated prior to the meeting are provided to the Chair.

-The Remuneration Committee operates under terms of reference which are reviewed annually, meeting at least once per year, and comprises all Non-Executive Directors chaired by Isabel Napper INED.
+The Remuneration Committee operates under terms of reference which are reviewed annually, meeting at least once per year, and comprises all Independent Non-Executive Directors chaired by Isabel Napper SINED.